 Training, validation, and test datasets are mostly associated with supervised learning.
 The general idea of splitting data for training, evaluation, and testing can extend to unsupervised learning in some cases and even in reinforcement learning, though the approach may differ.

-As I understand it, this split approach is used in supervised Learning.
-We trained model using this approach, with Linear Regression and Gradient Boosting Regression algorithms.
+We trained the model using approach in the chart above, with Linear Regression and Gradient Boosting Regression algorithms.